codingCapricorn/MCMC-Algorithm-Implementation/README.md

 1.Monte_Carlo ::::

-Basic implementation of Monte Carlo Method -
+Basic Implementation Of Monte Carlo Method -

     -->> For Sampling probability distribution
     -->> For estimating value of PI